anasshoudo/U-Net-Model-for-PM10/README.md

 The reanalysis data was restructured to match the forecast data.
 Details about the processing steps can be found in (Houdou, 2025).

+The TensorFlow framework version 2.17.0 was used to train the U-Net models.

 ### References